MI Console Overview

 Audit Log

-This section lists all operations that require entering a 2FA code.
-The 2FA code is required for any action that changes the state of the system or MI configuration.
-The operations listed here are stored permanently.
+This section lists all operations that require a 2FA code.
+A 2FA code is required for any action that changes the system's state or MI configuration.
+The operations listed here are permanently stored.